bbvisual/PairTally_Benchmark/models/countgd/README.md

 # CountGD - Multi-Modal Open-World Counting

-This directory contains the evaluation setup for CountGD (NeurIPS 2024) on the DICTA25 dataset.
+This directory contains the evaluation setup for CountGD (NeurIPS 2024) on the PairTally dataset.

 ## Original Paper
 **CountGD: Multi-Modal Open-World Counting**